 The Hunchback IIc BattleMech exemplifies this trope in the Battletech universe.
-It mounts two Ultra autocannon-20s which, more or less, is apocalyptic firepower for any 'Mech (each can do 40 damage, which will destroy any mech its weight or less with a center hit), but sacrifices almost all of its armor in order to do so.
+It mounts two Ultra Autocannon-20s which, more or less, is apocalyptic firepower for any 'Mech (each Ultra AC can do 40 damage, which will destroy any mech its weight or less with a center hit), but sacrifices almost all of its armor in order to do so.
 Little wonder it's popular with Death Seeker Mechwarriors.
 In fact, a recent sourcebook clarifies: It was made as pretty much the Clan's equivalent of a Death sentence.
-Any warrior assigned to a Hunchback IIc was explicitly not expected to come back from their next battle.
+Any warrior assigned to a Hunchback IIc is explicitly not expected to come back from their next battle.

-In the novels particularly, the old Inner Sphere Rifleman 'mech is notorious as a deathtrap, with rear armour somewhere between cardboard and tin can levels.
+In the novels particularly, the old Inner Sphere Rifleman 'mech is notorious as a deathtrap, with rear armor somewhere between cardboard and tin can levels.
 You don't want to be standing in front of it, though - each arm mounts an autocannon and medium and large lasers.

 The Hellbringer (Loki) Omni is another fine example of a machine that will slaughter most enemies in its weight class and down if they get too close, but will crumple and burn if anything with a decent gun looks at it funny.
 Its configurations focus on massed long range hitting power, with things like particle cannons, Gauss rifles, and autocannons coming into play.
 The primary variant is a highly accurate killing machine with enough firepower on it to literally slag four tons of armor in a single salvo and even includes various equipment upgrades like ECM or anti missile defenses.
 At 65 tons and with only 8 tons of armor, though, it'll have an extremely bad day if a sufficiently armed 'Mech draws a bead on it.
 It's so light on armor that it actually can't even absorb an AC/20 shot dead center—something that more than a few 15-tons-lighter 'Mechs can do.